-Mazda initiated a system of self-diagnosis of internal controls in 1998, and this is currently carried out at all consolidated Mazda Group companies in Japan and around the world.
+Mazda initiated a system of self-diagnosis of internal controls in 1998, and this is currently carried out at almost all consolidated Mazda Group companies in Japan and around the world.

 Departments primarily responsible for internal controls cooperate with other related departments to provide training and support, working to promote internal controls to ensure that operations proceed smoothly in all departments and consolidated Mazda Group companies.

 Mazda also has in place its own framework of internal controls conforming to the COSO Report*1, a global framework for internal controls, and the implementation standards of J-SOX.
 This framework helps to ensure the validity of financial reports, the promotion of compliance, the improvement of operational efficiency, and the maintenance of corporate assets.

 - *1Report outlining a comprehensive framework for internal controls, released by the US organization, Committee of Sponsoring Organizations of the Treadway Commission (COSO)

 The Self-Diagnosis System of Internal Controls aims for effective implementation of risk evaluation and analysis as well as internal auditing.
 This system confirms the control activities for avoidance and mitigation to be taken for every foreseeable risk in the operation.
 It is systemized while providing a mechanism where aggregation and analysis can be conducted without overburdening the workplace.

 The Global Auditing Department supports not only Mazda Group Companies but also suppliers in Hiroshima Prefecture and neighboring regions in implementing the self-examination system, study groups, etc., in order to enhance internal controls throughout the entire supply chain, as well as to make contributions to the local community.